 Data Definitions and Codes

 A set of data definitions and codes is provided for your information and guidance.
 This will help you fill in the employee and organisation data forms.
-You need to use these definitions and codes when completing the Data collection.
+You need to use these definitions and codes when completing the data collection.

-Help with completing the Data collection
+Help with completing the data collection

 We are happy to provide training for anyone who has not completed the data collection before or would like a refresher.
 If you need assistance in completing this, please contact the team prior to the due date.

-SSC Team Contact Details
+Workforce Team Contact Details

 021 875 591